alphagov/tech-docs-gem/README.md

 Everybody who uses this project is encouraged to contribute.

-You can find out more about contributing to this project from the[CONTRIBUTING.md file](CONTRIBUTING.md).
+Find out how to [contribute](https://tdt-documentation.london.cloudapps.digital/support/#contribute).

 ## GOV.UK frontend